antsstyle/artretweeter/README.md

 ## Known Bugs

 - Some users may get incorrect "Date Posted" values in the Tweet Management table, usually on or around 1970-01-01.
 This bug does not impact any functionality.

+# Tech Stuff

+The server-side part of ArtRetweeter is written in PHP and uses TwitterOAuth (https://twitteroauth.com/).

+The client application is written in Java.